tehtropics/Qotq/README.md

 ## SDK Features:

--Pasted NetvarManager
+- Pasted NetvarManager
--ISurface DrawManager
+- ISurface DrawManager
--Implemented ImGui
+- Implemented ImGui
--InterfaceScanner
+- InterfaceScanner
--Almost all of the interfaces and classes which you will require to develop a full featured cheat
+- Almost all of the interfaces and classes which you will require to develop a full featured cheat

 ## Hooks:
 ```